lmame/Sample-Library-Public/README.md

 # Credits:
-With the invaluable help from Dave Sulcer :)
+With the invaluable help from Dave Sulcer and Ranjit :)

 # Links: